 Writer’s Digest is published eight times per year, and has a paid circulation of 60,000 subscribers, while WritersDigest.com has 20 million pageviews/year.
 Our readers include men and women of all ages and varying levels of writing skill and success.
 We have a worldwide readership, but the majority of our readers live in the U.S. and Canada.

 How to Submit to Writer's Digest Magazine

 We consider completed manuscripts on spec, as well as original pitches.
 A query should include a thorough outline that introduces your article proposal and highlights each of the points you intend to make.
 Your query should discuss how the article will benefit our readers, why the topic is timely and why you’re the appropriate writer to discuss the topic.
-Find more tips for crafting the perfect pitch here.

 Although we welcome the work of new writers, we believe the established writer can better instruct our reader.
 Please include your publishing credentials related to your topic with your submission, along with a brief bio.

 Send email queries to our Acquisitions Editor at firstname.lastname@example.org.
 Please do not send attachments—instead, paste your submission directly into the body of the email, below your query.
 If you have clips available online, please include links.
 Accepted freelance articles must be submitted in electronic form, in text-only or Microsoft Word.
 We expect writers to thoroughly check all facts in their stories and to submit documentation to support the information included in their stories.

 Because we receive hundreds of queries a month, please allow 2–4 months for a response.
 Each submission must include your name, address, daytime telephone number and email address.